facebookresearch/CParser/README.md

   given when the C code contains an explicit value.
 It can be an integer or an expression strint (just like field `size` in `Array{}`).

 * `Function{t=returntype}` is used to represent functions returning an object of type `returntype`.
 Field `withoutProto` is set to `true` when the function does not provide a prototype.
 Otherwise the arguments are described by `Pair{type,name}` located as integer indices.
 The prototype of variadic functions end with a `Pair{ellipsis=true}` to represent the `...` argument.
-  Functions can also contain fields TO_BE_CONTINUED
+Function nodes can also contain fields `inline`, `const`, and `volatile` to represent the corresponding properties.
+The array `attr` contains token strings (at odd indices) and location strings (at even indices) representing the concatenated function attributes declared using the MSVC `__declspec(...)` or the GCC `__asm__()` and `__attribute__((...))  extensions.
+This array contains alternating token strings and location strings.

 ##### `cparser.declToString(decl)`

+This function produces a string that describes the data structures returned by the declaration iterator.
+There are in fact three kinds of data structures.
+All these structures have very similar fields.
+In particular, field `where` always contains the location of the definition or declaration.

+* `TypeDef{name=n,sclass=s,type=ty}` represents a type definition.
+  This construct is produced in two different situations.
+When the C program contains a `typedef` keyword, field `sclass` contains the string `"typedef"`, field `name` contains the new type name, and field `type` contains the type description.
+When the C program defines a tagged `struct`, `union`, or `enum` type, field `sclass` contains the string `"[typetag]"`, field `name` contains the tagged type name (e.g, `"struct foo"`), and field `type` contains the type definition (e.g., `Struct{...}`).

+* `Declaration{name=n,sclass=s,type=ty,...}` represents the declaration
+  of a variable or function that is defined elsewhere.
+Field `name` gives the variable or function name.
+Field `type` gives its type.
+  Field `sclass` can be empty, `"extern"`, or `"static"`.

+* `Definition{name=n,sclass=s,type=ty...}` represents the definition
+   of a constant, a variable, or a function.
+Field `name` again gives the name, field `type` gives its type, and field <sclass> the storage class.
+In addition, field `init` optionally contains an array of tokens and token locations representing the constant value, the variable initialization or the function body, and a field `intval` containing the value of a constant integer.
+Field `intval` works like the field `size` of the `Array{}` construct: it often contains a small integer but sometimes contains a string representing the C expression that the parser was unable to evaluate for one reason or another.

+   There are two special uses of the `Definition{}` construct.

+   * When field `sclass` is the string `"[enum]"`, this construct represents the definition of an enumeration constant.
+The `type` field is then `Qualified{t=Type{n="int"},const=true}` with an additional field `_enum` that points to the definition of the enumerated type.
+   * When field `sclass` is the string `"[cpp]"`, this construct represents the definition of a preprocessor symbol with an integer value.
+This can be useful because many libraries define their constants using the preprocessor rather than using enum types.
+This is also limited because the parser does not report when a preprocessor symbol is undefined.
+One must inspect the macro definition table to do this correctly.